Why security teams need to measure cloud misconfigurations

 There are numerous studies that show the risks associated with cloud misconfiguration:

-• The Independent reported that 90% of organisations are vulnerable to security breaches due to cloud misconfigurations.
+- The Independent reported that 90% of organizations are vulnerable to security breaches due to cloud misconfigurations.

-• Gartner predict that by 2025, 99% of cloud breaches will be attributed to human error.
+- Gartner predicts that by 2025, 99% of cloud breaches will be attributed to human error.

 As cloud misconfiguration is so common, security teams need to understand when and where it is happening.
-This means they are a crucial part of any mature cybersecurity measurement programme.
+This means they are a crucial part of any mature cybersecurity measurement program.

 How do we measure cloud misconfiguration?

-This is a great value add to a holistic cyber measurement programme, as it can help to provide a more complete view of security posture across hybrid environments.
-If you want to see how it works in our platform, get in touch.
+This is a great value add to a holistic cyber measurement program, as it can help to provide a more complete view of security posture across hybrid environments.
+If you want to see how it works on our platform, get in touch.

 The final word